ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 # 3. Types of Stages
 ## 3.1 Pre-processing Validations
 ### 3.1.1 Sanity Check
+After the packets received from the Registration Client, the system performs the sanity check as follows:
+1. **Authentication** - Authenticates the packet whether it is received from the verified source.
+2. **Virus Scan** - Performs a virus scan of that received packet as follows:
+   * The system sends the byte array of the encrypted packet to the virus scanner.
+   * When virus scanning is successful, the system decrypts the packets in-memory and sends the byte array of the decrypted packet to the virus scanner.
+   * If the virus scanner finds a virus, then the system rejects the packet.
+3. **Packet Integrity Check** - Calculates a hash sequence of the packet and compares with that of the hash sequence received from the registration client, to verify that the packet was not tempered during transit.
+Refer below for the process:
+   * Fetches the hash sequence for the registration id from registration sync list table.
+   * If registration id is not available then responds with an error code.
+   * Calculates the hash sequence using the check sum utility.
+   * Compares the hash sequences and if the hash sequences do not match, then responds with an error code.
+If the hash sequence matches then the system proceeds further to another step.
+4. **Packet Size Check** - Calculates the size of the packet received and compares with that of the packet size received from the registration client, to verify that the packet was not tempered during transit.
+   * Checks if the packet size is more than the configured size set in the configuration server.
+If the packet size is more than the configured size, then sends an error response to Registration Client.
+5. **Packet Format Check** - Validates if the packet format is in the configured format i.e. “.zip” (configured by the admin).
+   * Checks if the packet format is not as the configured format i.e. “.zip” set in the configuration server.
+If the packet format is not like the configured format, then sends an error response to Registration Client.
+6. **Duplicate Check** – Validates if the packet is already available in the system
+   * Checks if the packet is a duplicate request by validating the RID that is available in the Registration Table and the packet is not in RESEND status.
+If the Packet Request is a Duplicate Request, then send an error response to Registration Client.

 ### 3.1.2 Virus Scan
 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check